judka-uriel/uriel-book/uriel_en.md

 with the help of modern technologies the boundaries were established with precision to the centimeter.
-Quote from the letter: “The deviation in the placement of the boundary marker compared to the 1997 measurements was 21 centimeters, which exceeded the permissible margin of error”.
+Quote from the letter: “The deviation in the placement of the boundary marker compared to the 1997 measurements was 21 centimeters, which exceeded the permissible margin of error.”
 Finally, justice has prevailed.

 | If you encounter your enemy's ox or donkey going astray, you shall surely return it to him |